Approach to training

 Interns are encouraged to choose a switch site that either fills a gap in their training, allows them to explore a specialty area, or provides a chance to try something new.
 They then work at this site one day a week for the entire training year.

-Each agency offers at least two switch site opportunities each year.
+Each agency offers at least one switch site opportunity each year.
 During the first week of internship, interns visit each site and hear about the specific opportunities available.
 Afterwards, they rank their top three choices and are then assigned to a switch site based off of their rankings.
 Typically, interns are placed with either their first or second choice.

 While switch site opportunities vary each year, examples of recent switch site opportunities include: